Pledge to Net Zero...

-The 'Pledge to Net Zero' has therefore been established to commit organisations from the environmental sector to take a leadership role in the transition to a Net Zero carbon economy.
+'Pledge to Net Zero' has been established to commit organisations from the environmental sector to take a leadership role in the transition to a Net Zero carbon economy.

-Set and commit to deliver a greenhouse gas target in line with either a 1.5°C (encouraged) or well below 2°C climate change scenario – covering buildings and travel as a minimum.
+1. Set and commit to deliver greenhouse gas reductions in line with Science Based Targets’ 1.5°C climate change scenario.
+For those in the environmental consultancy sector it must cover buildings and travel as a minimum.

-Pledge before the 2nd February 2021 deadline for your organisation to be a leader and drive the changes required to meet the UK's Net Zero greenhouse gas emissions 2050 target.
-Find out more and make a pledge:
+Pledge before the 5th December 2022 deadline for your organisation to be a leader and drive the changes required to meet the UK's Net Zero greenhouse gas emissions 2050 target.
+Find out more and make a pledge via the link below.